 You Spend 35% of Your Time Working for the Government

-This is a better comparison than just the tax on income I did above.
-As it includes all government taxes at all levels.
+This is a better comparison than just income tax I did above as it includes all government taxes at all levels.

 In New Zealand, that day is the 7th of May.
 Which means our overall tax burden is 35%.
 Or to put it another way, you spend the first 127 days of the year working for the government.

 Using this measure, how does NZ stack up?
-Well, we are on the lower end of the spectrum with only Australia and the USA being lower at 28% and 31%.
-There are others that are lower, but these are the only two that I mentioned before that are lower.
+We are on the lower end of the spectrum with only Australia and the USA being lower at 28% and 31%.
+Others are lower, but these are the only two that I mentioned before that are lower.

 Clearly, Taxes are an Expense

-I like to discuss different ways that you can save money both in your spending habits and in investing.
+I like to discuss different ways to save money both in your spending habits and in investing.
 What I haven’t done is discuss reducing your tax bill.
 And there is a good reason for that.

 Is this fair?

-Either way, with the tax working group looking into these sorts of things we may see changes in the near future.
+Either way, with the tax working group looking into these sorts of things we may see changes soon.